SDSU-Research-CI/rag-llm-quick-start/README.md

 **Note:** You will need access to a Nautilus Namespace.
 Replace *\<namespace\>* below with your namespace.

-## Create persistenat PVC (disk)
+## Create persistent PVC (disk)
 Create a persistent PVC (disk) to hold the vector database.
 This example uses Chroma, which is a sqllite, disk-based database.
 This is a one-time step, or if you need to update the vector store with new data.

 ```
 kubectl create -f rag-llm-chroma.yaml -n <namespace>
 ```

 The chroma PVC will be mounted to /chroma on the running container.
-This path/disk is persistent, unlike the container image's file system which is ephemerical.
+This path/disk is persistent, unlike the container image's file system which is ephemeral.

 **Note:** You may wish to edit the yaml to increase the file storage size.
 10GB is used as a starting point.
 Also note the example targets block storage on CSU TIDE hardware.